ros2/ros2_documentation/source/Contributing-To-ROS.rst

    * Other important issue trackers (QUESTION FOR THE REVIEWER: Are there any other issue trackers you suggest we link to?)

-2. Triage the issue: <Placeholder link to new "Triaging an issue" article>
+2. Triage the issue.
+More information is in <Placeholder link to new "Triaging an issue" article>

 Report security vulnerabilities
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^